po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/12-Stu_Network_Activity/README.md

 ## 💡 Hint(s)

-* The error is in the html file.
+* Double check that the file locations are properly implemented by examining the folder structure.

 ## 🏆 Bonus